grnet/djnro/docs/installation/upgrading-from-1.2.md

 #### Radius over TLS (PSK)

 This option enables more secure RADIUS communication using TLS protected with a pre-shared key (PSK).

-To facilitate key creation, a new setting has been added to *local_settings.py.dist* called `NRO_TLSPSK_REALM`.
-The `NRO_TLSPSK_REALM` setting defines the RADIUS realm for the application.
-This is also used to create a unique Network Access Identifier for each institution.

-### CAT Enrollment Changes

-The default values for several Configuration Assistant Tool (CAT) related settings has been updated.
-The following values have changed:

-#### Production default changes

-* `CAT_IDPMGMT_URL` has been changed from *https://cat.eduroam.org/admin/overview_idp.php* to *https://cat.eduroam.org/admin/overview_org.php*

-#### Testing default changes

-* `CAT_API_URL` has been changed from *https://cat-test.eduroam.org/test/admin/API.php* to *https://cat-test.eduroam.org/admin/API.php*

-* `CAT_USER_API_URL` has been changed from *https://cat-test.eduroam.org/test/user/API.php* to *https://cat-test.eduroam.org/user/API.php*

-* `CAT_USER_API_LOCAL_DOWNLOADS` has been changed from *https://cat-test.eduroam.org/test/* to *https://cat-test.eduroam.org/*
-* `CAT_PROFILES_URL` has been changed from *https://cat-test.eduroam.org/test* to *https://cat-test.eduroam.org/*
-* `CAT_IDPMGMT_URL` has been changed from *https://cat-test.eduroam.org/test/admin/overview_idp.php* to *https://cat-test.eduroam.org/admin/overview_org.php*
+This requires an additonal option in *local_settings.py.dist* to be configured.

+**NOTE:** A new setting has been added to *local_settings.py.dist* that relates to this option.
+More deatails are available [here](#radius-over-tls-psk-settings).

 ### Caching changes

 The obsolete `MemcacheCache` backend has been replaced with the `PyMemcacheCache` backend in local settings.

-Additionally, see the [Cache Configuration (DjNRO Version 1.3 and Later)](install.md) section of the installation guide for updated cache configuration requirements.
+To update your local settings, please follow the instructions [here](#cache-configuration-changes).

 ### Middleware updates